Fatal Frame (video game)

-Development began after the PlayStation 2 hardware was introduced to Tecmo, using the codename "Project Zero".
-The concept was created by Makoto Shibata based on his own spiritual experiences.
-Together with producer Keisuke Kikuchi, Shibata worked on creating the scariest gaming experience possible.
-Multiple aspects of its style and production were influenced by this development wish.
-Under its working title by then in 2001, it was eventually confirmed for release in Western territories a month after its Japanese release, where it was marketed as being based on a true story.
-The game received generally positive reviews, while the port drew praise for its improved visuals.
-As of 2015, four more games in the Fatal Frame series have been released.
+Development began after the PlayStation 2 hardware was introduced to Tecmo.
+The concept was created by Makoto Shibata, who acted as director.
+He and producer Keisuke Kikuchi wanted to create the scariest gaming experience possible.
+Its atmosphere was inspired by Japanese horror and war movies, although some parts were cut due to graphic content.
+In North America, the game was marketed as being based on a true story.
+The game received generally positive reviews for its atmosphere and main gameplay mechanic, while the port drew praise for its improved visuals.
+A sequel, Fatal Frame II: Crimson Butterfly, was released in 2003.